 Fruits are defined by the Merriam-Webster dictionary as “the edible reproductive body of a seed plant.”
 These delicious treats can be eaten in their raw state, and typically have sour or sweet flavours.
 It is interesting to note that cats do not have the capacity to taste sweetness, so this should not be your primary reason for letting a cat try a particular fruit.

 Before giving your cat a fruit, wash it properly and remove rotten or moldy parts.
 The peel, pit, and/or seeds should also be taken out and discarded properly.
 Cut the edible portions into bite-sized pieces that your cat can safely chew and swallow.

 Also, take note that canned fruits should not be fed to your cat since they may contain high levels of sugar and preservatives.

 Fruits that cats can eat:

-- Peppers (non-spicy varieties only)
+- Peppers (also known as capsicum; non-spicy varieties only)

 Fruits that cats should not eat:

 Vegetables are “parts of plants that are consumed by humans or other animals as food.”
 It typically includes the plant’s seeds, roots, stems, leaves, and flowers.
 Similar to fruits, vegetables should be washed and their spoiled parts should be removed.
 Hard, inedible parts such as the seeds, core, and stalk should also be taken out.

 Prevent choking by serving your cat cooked vegetables that have been chopped into smaller pieces.
 Make sure to cook the vegetable without adding harmful ingredients such as salt, butter, oil, as well as herbs and spices.
 You can boil, steam, blanch, or grill the vegetable, making sure it is soft enough for your cat to chew.